Welsh independence

 To what extent is Welsh independence on the agenda?

-The issue of Welsh independence has gained greater prominence in recent years, following Plaid Cymru’s shift to a more openly pro-independence position and as the party has risen in the polls, as well as due to the backdrop of continued debate about independence for Scotland.
+The issue of Welsh independence has gained greater prominence in recent years, due to increasing support for pro-independence party Plaid Cymru, and the backdrop of continued debate about independence for Scotland.

-In January 2024, the cross-party Independent Commission on the Constitutional Future of Wales published its final report.
-Alongside options to protect and strengthen devolution within the union, the commission found that independence was a ”viable option for the future”.
+In January 2024, the cross-party Independent Commission on the Constitutional Future of Wales published its final report, which alongside options to protect and strengthen devolution within the union, found that independence was a ”viable option for the future”.
 23 Welsh Government, ‘Independent Commission on the Constitutional Future of Wales: interim report’, https://www.gov.wales/independent-commission-on-the-constitutional-future-of-wales-interim-report.

 Does the Welsh public support independence?

 Opinion polls consistently indicate that a majority of Welsh people oppose independence.
-Nevertheless, support for Welsh independence has increased since from an average of 16% in 2014-2018, reaching 30% or above in polls in 2021, 2023, 2024 and 2025.
+Nevertheless, when 'don't know' and 'wouldn't vote' responses are excluded, support for Welsh independence has increased from an average of 24% in late 2019 to around 34% in early 2026.

 More Welsh voters are undecided on the issue of independence compared to Scotland.
 Around 20% of Welsh voters say that they are undecided or would not vote in an independence referendum, compared to around 10% in Scotland.